 - Mincemeat: I am using my Amaretto Mincemeat Recipe.
 Homemade mincemeat will elevate your mince pies to a whole new level!
 But feel free to use whatever mincemeat you love.

-- Pastry: My Spiced Almond Pastry really compliments these mince pies.
-It’s deliciously buttery and crumbly, and the spices pair beautifully with the mincemeat.
-It’s also incredibly easy to make (especially if you have a food processor), which is helpful when wholemeal pastry is so difficult to find in the UK.
-Alternatively, use your favorite brand of shortcrust pastry.
+- Pastry: My Spiced Almond Pastry was just made for mince pies.
+It really elevates their flavor to next-level deliciousness.
+It’s buttery, nutty, and crumbly, and the spices pair beautifully with mincemeat.
+Not only that, but it’s wholemeal and made entirely of real food ingredients.
+That means more nutrients for you.
+Spiced Almond Pastry is also incredibly easy to make (especially if you have a food processor to hand).
+Alternatively, you can use your favorite brand of shortcrust pastry.

-- Milk: I’m using milk on top of the mince pies.
-As wholemeal pastry is already dark in color, the milk will prevent them from going too dark in the oven too quickly.
+- Milk: I’m using milk to brush the top of the mince pies.
+As the wholemeal pastry I’m using is already dark in color, the milk will prevent them from going too dark in the oven too quickly.

 Take the pastry out of the fridge for at least 30 minutes before rolling it.
 This will make it easier to roll and prevent it from splitting as easily.